stbiadmin/jdn-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student @ UC Berkeley | Computer Vision & ML/AI Research Consultant
+role: PhD Student @ Berkeley | Computer Vision & ML/AI Research Consultant

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Stanford University
+- name: UC Berkeley
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio:

 # Interests to show in About widget
 interests: